 Yes, they're the same bean!
 Look for them in Latin American markets or online specialty stores.

 Definitely!
 While chochos are traditional, you can substitute with any firm white bean.
 The texture will be different but still delicious.
+I have made it with navy beans and loved it!

 You can prep the ingredients ahead of time, but combine them no more than 2 hours before serving for the best texture and flavor.